tompep/smb2dr/README.md

     Many options are provided for modifying game contents, gameplay goals and restrictions.
     Each option provides its own tooltip describing its purpose.

-    NOTE:  Options may generously consume more level data than expected;
-    If a level consumes too much data, the game will suffer unintentional consequence.
-    This will be mitigated/improved in future updates.

 ## Characters
     This randomizer provides a myriad of new characters along with the means to create your own!